Date Established: 3/01/2010

 Certain behavior can be classified as sexual harassment even if a relationship appears voluntary in the sense that one was not coerced into participating.
 A central element in the definition of sexual harassment is that the behavior is unwelcome.

-Some acts or practices that have the effect of discouraging individuals of either sex from pursuing academic or professional interests may not constitute sexual harassment because they are not sexual in nature.
-Such acts may nevertheless constitute illegal sex discrimination if the behavior is directed toward members of one sex and not the other.
+Some acts or practices that have the effect of discouraging individuals from pursuing academic or professional interests may not constitute sexual harassment because they are not sexual in nature.
+Such acts may nevertheless constitute illegal sex discrimination if they are based on sex, sexual orientation, gender identity, or gender expression.

 Sexual harassment can take different forms, and the determination of what constitutes sexual harassment will vary according to the particular circumstances.
-Sexual harassment may involve behavior by a person of either sex against a person of the same or opposite sex.
-Harassment that is sexual in content is always actionable regardless of the harasser’s sex, sexual orientation, or motivations.
+Sexual harassment may occur regardless of the sex, sexual orientation, gender identity, or gender expression of the harasser or the target(s) of the behavior.
+Harassment that is sexual in content is always actionable regardless of the harasser’s sex, sexual orientation, or gender orientation, regardless of the harasser's intent or motivation.

 Examples of sexual harassment may include but are not limited to:

 The first two examples illustrate what is characterized as the "quid pro quo" form of sexual harassment.
 The third example illustrates the "hostile environment" form of sexual harassment.
-"Hostile environment" sexual harassment is unwelcome sexual behavior toward another employee or student that is sufficiently severe or pervasive to alter the conditions of the victim's employment or academic pursuits and create a work or educational environment that a reasonable person would find abusive.
-(This explanation of "hostile environment" sexual harassment is based on U.S. Supreme Court decisions (e.g., Meritor Savings Bank, FSB v Vinson 477 U.S. 57, 67 (1986)).
+"Hostile environment" sexual harassment is unwelcome sexual behavior toward another employee or student that has the effect of altering the conditions of the victim's employment or academic pursuits and creates a work or educational environment that a reasonable person would find abusive.
+(This explanation of "hostile environment" sexual harassment is based on U.S. Supreme Court decisions (e.g., Meritor Savings Bank, FSB v Vinson 477 U.S. 57, 67 (1986)) and the New York State Human Rights Law (see, N.Y.
+Exec.
+Law § 296)).

 Isolated instances (e.g., a sexual comment or joke), ordinarily will not constitute sexual harassment unless the circumstances are egregious.
 Such sexual behavior does not constitute harassment if it is welcomed (i.e., voluntary and consensual).
-It is important to note that conduct in the workplace or educational setting may fall short of the legal standard for sexual harassment but may still be addressed as unprofessional and/or inappropriate.
+It is important to note that conduct in the workplace or educational setting may fall short of the legal standard for sexual harassment but may still be addressed as unprofessional or unacceptable in a work or academic environment.

-The State University of New York and UB are committed to providing options, support and assistance to victims/survivors of sexual assault, domestic violence, dating violence, and/or stalking to ensure that they can continue to participate in university-wide and campus programs, activities, and employment.
-All victims/survivors of these crimes and violations, regardless of race, color, national origin, religion, creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction, have the following rights, regardless of whether the crime or violation occurs on campus, off campus, or while studying abroad:
+The State University of New York and UB are committed to providing options, support and assistance to victims and survivors of sexual assault, domestic violence, dating violence, or stalking to ensure that they can continue to participate in university-wide and campus programs, activities, and employment.
+All victims and survivors of these crimes and violations, regardless of race, color, national origin, religion, creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction, have the following rights, regardless of whether the crime or violation occurs on campus, off campus, or while studying abroad:

 All students have the right to: